evie404/sublime-text-2-preferences/Packages/Hayaku - tools for writing CSS faster/README.md

 }
 ```

-## Using only specific prefixes
+### Using only specific prefixes

 This is not something that you would use often, but if you'd need, you could use only prefixes for browsers you want.
-There are two settigns for this:
+There are two settings for this:

 ``` JSON
 {